prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 > HINT: leverage the capabilities of [the `csv` module](/notes/python/modules/csv.md) or [the `pandas` package](/notes/python/packages/pandas.md) (recommended) for CSV file management.

+> NOTE: ideally use the `os` module to assemble [os-agnostic relative filepaths](https://github.com/prof-rossetti/intro-to-python/blob/main/notes/python/modules/os.md#constructing-filepaths) instead of hard-coded string filepaths:
+>
+>     # this is the "app/shopping_cart.py file...
+>
+>     # HINT: this might be something like the filepath you are looking for!
+>     csv_filepath = os.path.join(os.path.dirname(__file__), "..", "data", "products.csv")
+>

-> NOTE: to prevent clutter, exclude the CSV file from being tracked in version control by using an entry like this in the ".gitignore" file:
+Ideally we'll allow the user to use their own custom CSV file inventory.
+To acheive this, save a copy of the provided "products.csv" file in your repo as "data/default_products.csv" and provide instructions in the README telling someone to copy this provided file into their local repo as "data/products.csv", where the program will be looking for it.
+Finally, before making any commits, exclude the "data/products.csv" file from being tracked in version control by using an entry like this in the ".gitignore" file:
 >
 >     # this is the ".gitignore" file...
 >